-The 50 States route will pass through all of the pit stops.
-The 13 Colonies route will only pass through the Eastern Market lunch pit stop.
+The 50 States route will pass through four pit stops.
+The 13 Colonies route will only pass through the lunch pit stop.
 Both rides will end at Mellow Mushroom in Adams Morgan for the post ride celebration.
 Water from our bicycle-loving friends at Drink More Water will be provided for registered riders at the start and each pit stop.

 ROUTE INFO: Cue sheets for the route or ride maps will NOT be released prior to the event.
 Everyone will receive cue sheets upon check in.
 Part of the fun and appeal of the 50 States and 13 Colonies Rides are that the route is a surprise.
 It’s an adventure.
 It’s an experience.